alasano/nextjs-15-starter-shadcn/README.md

 ### 📦 Repomix Configs

 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 It is perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, etc.

 Available commands:

-- `npm run repomix:code`: Produces `repomix-code-output.xml` which includes all code files.
+- `pnpm repomix:code`: Produces `repomix-code-output.xml` which includes all
+  code files.
-- `npm run repomix:meta`: Generates `repomix-meta-output.xml` which includes all config files.
+- `pnpm repomix:meta`: Generates `repomix-meta-output.xml` which includes all
+  config files.
-- `npm run repomix:all`: Generates both output files.
+- `pnpm repomix:all`: Generates both output files.

 ### 🛠️ ESLint Plugins